-I suspect the obstructive 'but I can't paint' voice has never whispered in her ear.The great thing about Julie Driscoll is, she is not inhibited by the ridiculous fear most of us… Click To Tweet
+I suspect the obstructive 'but I can't paint' voice has never whispered in her ear.The great thing about Julie Driscoll is, she is not inhibited by the ridiculous fear most of us have of 'getting it wrong'.
+Click To Tweet

 Julie rarely uses a brush to paint.
 She uses a palette knife and a technique known as 'impasto', a method of painting that gives a three-dimensional appearance to the painting.

 Texture and layering are important features of her work and she achieves this by using the palette knife to formulate different strokes, layering the oils thickly, over a period several weeks.